easeml/snoopy/README.md

 [Ease.ml/Snoopy](https://www.ease.ml/snoopy) is a library to estimate the _best_ accuracy _any_ machine learning model can achieve on the given data distribution.
 The core of [ease.ml/Snoopy](https://www.ease.ml/snoopy) is a powerfull, computationally efficient Bayes error rate (BER) estimator relying on pre-trained feature transformations available online.

-For the extended version of our system paper please check [this paper](https://arxiv.org/abs/2010.08410) (citation below).
+For the extended version describing and evaluating our system please check [this paper](https://arxiv.org/abs/2010.08410) (citation below).

 ### Supported Functionality